FabricMC/fabric-docs/develop/class-tweakers/interface-injection.md

 ## Applying Changes {#applying-changes}

 To see your interface implementation applied, you must refresh your Gradle project and [regenerate sources](../getting-started/generating-sources).
+Make sure to reopen any targeted class from the decompiled source in order to see the modifications.

 ::: tip